cvmfs/doc-cvmfs/cpt-repository-gateway.rst

   $ /usr/libexec/cvmfs-gateway/scripts/setup.sh

-At this point, the new version of the application can started.
+At this point, the new version of the application can be started.
 If the old directories are still present, they can be deleted: ::

   $ sudo rm -r /opt/cvmfs-{gateway,mnesia}